NorskViking/rock-paper-scissors-master/README.md

 ### Useful resources

 - [tailwindcss.org](https://tailwindcss.com/) - The documentation is well written and easy to understand, which made it easy for me to learn how to use it for styling.
-- [geeksforgeeks.org](https://www.geeksforgeeks.org) - They have many well written guides and articles, that help me when I got stuck in places.
+- [geeksforgeeks.org](https://www.geeksforgeeks.org) - They have many well written guides and articles, that helped me when I got stuck in places.
 One of their articles helped me solve a problem I had with z-index not seemingly working as intended.

 ## Author